 When you make a web map, you overlay the map services that best tell your story.
 Often, a web map displays a map service with business data (such as available stands of timber) on top of a map service with reference information (such as imagery or a shaded relief map).

-The steps below can be followed in Portal for ArcGIS with your data and resulting map stored on-premises or in ArcGIS Online, where they are hosted in the cloud.
+The steps below can be followed in ArcGIS Enterprise with your data and resulting map stored on-premises or in ArcGIS Online, where they are hosted in the cloud.

-- Open a web browser to your Portal for ArcGIS home page or, if using ArcGIS Online, browse to arcgis.com.
+- Open a web browser to your portal's home page or, if using ArcGIS Online, browse to arcgis.com.

 - Click Sign In and enter credentials for a named user account.
 This ensures that you'll be able to save and come back to the maps you make.